sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 import time
 def find_primes_under(primes_limit=20):
     start = time.time()

-    # upper bound
-    # we add 1 because the range function is exclusive of the upper limit, and we want to include it.
     range_limit = primes_limit + 1

     # prime_suspects to be checked.
 After 2 we know we don't need any even numbers, so lets keep our set down.